Written by Editorial Team

 If your condition is severe, you will be admitted to the hospital for the rest of the gestation period, and an expert team will:

 Remember, the only cure for preeclampsia and eclampsia is the delivery of the baby, which depends on how far along you are in your pregnancy.
-If your baby has developed enough and you are around 37 weeks of gestation, and induced labor or a c-section may be done to combat the effects of preeclampsia.
-Incase the baby is not close to term, strict monitoring will be done until the baby develops enough to be delivered.
-Remember, the closer to due date your baby is born, the better it is for him.
+If your baby has developed enough and you are around 37 weeks of gestation, induced labor or a c-section may be done to combat the effects of preeclampsia.
+In case the baby is not close to term, strict monitoring will be done until the baby develops enough to be delivered.
+Remember, the closer to the due date your baby is born, the better it is for him.

 As we already said, delivery is the only way to get rid of preeclampsia.
 The doctor will induce labor (if needed) so that the risk of the delivery, the health of the baby, and the health of the mother are least affected.